Last updated on June 29th, 2026 at 06:20 pm

 Spend your off-time discovering a lesser-known European gem.
 From its UNESCO sites and medieval architecture to its old-growth forests and diverse terrain, Estonia has something for everyone.

-In June of 2020, Estonia created its digital nomad and remote work visas program.
+In June of 2020, Estonia created its digital nomad and remote work visa program.
 It allows foreign nationals to live there for up to a year, and most applications are reviewed within one month.

 Basic Requirements:

-• You work remotely for a company not based in Estonia or own a location independent business
+- You work remotely for a company not based in Estonia or own a location-independent business.

-• Proof of monthly earnings of at least €3,504 for the last 6-months
+- Proof of monthly earnings of at least €4,500/month for the last 6-months.

 How to apply:

-• Fill out the application form
+- Fill out the application form.

-• Schedule an appointment at your nearest Estonian Embassy or Consulate because you need to submit your forms in person
+- Schedule an appointment at your nearest Estonian Embassy or Consulate because you need to submit your forms in person.

 Costs:

-• Type D visas cost €100
+- Type D visas cost €120.

 Georgia Remote Work Visa